-Bruce M. King's research and teaching interests focus on the ancient world, particularly Greek and Latin epic, Greek philosophy and religion, and lyric and dramatic poetry; he is particularly interested in anthropological, comparative, psychoanalytic, and gender-based approaches to antiquity.
-He has previously taught at the University of Chicago, Columbia University, and Vassar College, where he was the Blegen Research Fellow (2005-6); he has also been a Fellow of the Center for Hellenic Studies in Washington DC (2005) and of the Reid Hall Institute for Scholars in Paris (2007).
-He has recently published articles on "Masculinity and Freedom in Sophocles" and on Freud's reception of the pre-Socratic philosopher Empedokles; as well, he is completing a book on the Iliad, entitled Achilles Unheroic.
-He has also undertaken an book-length study of the philosophical, religious, and political revolutions of Magna Graecia in the archaic and classical periods.
+Bruce M. King's research and teaching interests focus on the ancient world, particularly Greek, Latin, and Sanskrit epic, Greek philosophy and religion, and lyric and dramatic poetry; he is particularly interested in anthropological, comparative, psychoanalytic, and gender-based approaches to antiquity.
+King previously taught at the University of Chicago, Columbia University, and Vassar College, where he was the Blegen Research Fellow (2005-2006); he has also been a Fellow of the Center for Hellenic Studies in Washington DC (2005) and of the Reid Hall Institute for Scholars in Paris (2007).
+He has recently published articles on self-destruction and world-destruction in the Iliad, on the queer reception of Achilles and Patroclus, on ideas of character in the Greek pre-Socratic philosophers, and on teaching the Odyssey (forthcoming).
+Additionally, he is completing a book on the Iliad, entitled Achilles Unheroic, and has undertaken a book-length study of the philosophical, religious, and political revolutions of Magna Graecia in the archaic and classical periods.

 Greek and Roman antiquity; ancient and comparative epic; Greek philosophy and religion; ancient lyric and drama; anthropological and comparative approaches to classics; psychoanalysis; gender theory and queer theory

 CONFERENCES AND TALKS